 How Do AI Recruiting Tools Cut Cost-Per-Hire?

 Organizations using AI recruiting tools report cost-per-hire reductions of 30% or more, according to a DemandSage analysis of AI recruitment data.
 The same research found that companies adopting AI hiring tools see 300-500% ROI within the first year.
-Those savings come from three primary mechanisms.
+Three primary mechanisms drive those savings.

 Faster Sourcing = Lower Vacancy Costs

-When AI cuts time-to-fill from 44 days to 14 days, the math writes itself.
-At $500 per day in vacancy costs, that's a $15,000 savings per hire - more than three times the average direct cost-per-hire.
-Pin users fill positions in approximately two weeks, reducing time-to-hire by nearly 70% compared to traditional methods.
+Cutting time-to-fill from 44 days to 14 days - the math writes itself.
+At $500 per day in vacancy costs, that’s a $15,000 savings per hire - more than three times the average direct cost-per-hire.
+Pin leads on speed: users fill positions in an average of 14 days, an 82% reduction in time-to-hire.
+For teams where every open day costs $500 in lost output, that difference is where most of the CPH savings actually come from.

 Automated Outreach = Fewer Agency Fees

-Companies that rely on recruiting agencies spend 15-20% of each hire's salary on placement fees.
+Companies that rely on recruiting agencies spend 15-20% of each hire’s salary on placement fees.
 An AI platform that handles candidate sourcing and outreach in-house eliminates or dramatically reduces that expense.
-Pin's automated multi-channel outreach across email, LinkedIn, and SMS delivers a 48% response rate - above what most agencies achieve - at a fraction of the cost.
+Pin’s automated multi-channel outreach across email, LinkedIn, and SMS delivers 5x better response rates than industry averages - the highest automated outreach performance of any recruiting platform - at a fraction of the cost.

 “Absolutely money maker for recruiters… in 6 months I can directly attribute over $250K in revenue to Pin,” says Rich Rosen, Executive Recruiter at Cornerstone Search Associates.